benshimonz/V1/README.md

 - _n_ is a positive integer
 - _n {et, et, ...}_ - a set, _S2_, of entity tags of blue/logical/red entities
 - _S1_ and _S2_ may not intersect
 - The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
 Similarly, the visual notation for the entities directly right of the aggregation is '→'.
-When there is a single entity directly left of the aggregation and a single entity directly right of the aggregation - the visual notation for both is 'pair' instead of '{_et_, _et_}'
+When there is a single entity directly left of the aggregation and a single entity directly right of the aggregation - the visual notation for both is 'pair' (as in 'per pair') or 'pairs' (as in '5 pairs with...') instead of '{_et_, _et_}'

 If _S1_ is not given: